-The Dwarf didn’t need to be told twice.
+The Dwarf didn’t need to be told again.
 He quickly marched to the door and out, but took a moment to turn around once he’d crossed the threshold.
 “I’m ...
 I’m really sorry, Dark One.”

 Rumpel stared at his feet, gave a weak nod, and closed the door.

 Granny peered at him from over the top of the pad.

 He hadn’t glanced at the menu; hadn’t touched the glass of water the waitress left a minute earlier.
 Without gazing up, he nodded.

 She scratched the order down.
 “Be right back.”

 He heard her say to the cook, “Can you work the register for a few minutes, Andy?
 I need to talk to someone.”

 He heard her open a cabinet; heard the sound of stemware clinking together; heard her come back.
 She set the wine glasses down along with a bottle of red.
 After pulling out the cork, she filled both, giving him twice as much as she got, put the bottle down and sat across from him.
 For a long time, neither spoke.
 Finally, he did.

 He gazed up from the table into her eyes, which, from behind her glasses, were wide with sympathy.
 That was all he needed for an answer.